|

-The purpose of this NLP exercise is to enable you to stop thinking about a memory that keeps forcing itself into your consciousness, and that makes you feel uncomfortable.
+The purpose of the NLP Whiteout Technique is to enable you to stop thinking about negative memories that keep forcing themselves into your consciousness, and makes you feel uncomfortable.

 It is important to understand the steps so that you can perform this exercise without any doubt or confusion as to what you are doing and why.